Deposit insurance

 Deposit insurance, deposit protection or deposit guarantee is a measure implemented in many countries to protect bank depositors, in full or in part, from losses caused by a bank's inability to pay its debts when due.
-Deposit insurance or deposit guarantee systems are one component of a financial system safety net that promotes financial stability.
+Deposit insurance or deposit guarantee systems are one component of a financial system safety net that promotes financial stability, and are typically integrated with bank regulation and supervision.